skills/introduction-to-codeql/README.md

 Now that both of these alerts are back to an "Open" state, we can come up with a plan to fix them.
 If you look at the alerts, they are both calling out one specific file containing the issues: `server/routes.py`.
 The issue is in how we're crafting the SQL query for the database.
 These queries are vulnerable to SQL injection attacks.
 We need to get these SQL statements re-written more securely.

 If you expand the **More info** section at the bottom of the alert, there are very clear suggestions to fix this query.
-We're going to implement those suggestions in the next step.
+We're going to implement those suggestions in the next activity.

 ### :keyboard: Activity 2: Edit routes.py
 Now that we know where the issues exist and how to fix them, we're going to modify the file `routes.py` to fix the problems.
 Again, you'll want to do these next steps in a separate browser window or tab.